Mutation-based Evaluation of Cryptographic API Misuse Detectors: Taxonomy of Cryptographic Misuse

 \subsection{Identifying Information Sources}

-We considered information sources from both academia and industry to create our taxonomy.
+We considered information sources from both academia and industry.
 More specifically, we considered the proceedings of top-tier venues in security and software engineering (\ie USENIX Security, ACM CCS, IEEE S\&P, NDSS, ICSE, ASE, FSE), {\em published after 1999, \ie in the last 20 years}.
 Moreover, we also performed a thorough search for relevant keywords (Sec.~\ref{sec:search}) in digital libraries, \ie the ACM Digital Library, IEEE Explore, and Google Scholar, which aided in identifying artifacts that may have fallen outside the top conferences.
-Finally, to incorporate additional sources from outside academia, we studied guidelines from the Open Web Application Security Project (OWASP)~\cite{OWASP}, as well as documentation from several industry tools.
+Finally, to incorporate sources outside academia, we studied guidelines from the Open Web Application Security Project (OWASP)~\cite{OWASP}, and documentation of several industry tools.